 That all means that Merkel will continue to devote a good deal of her time and Germany's resources to European problems, rather than being able to aid the U.S. elsewhere.

 "I don't think the U.S. can or should place too many hopes in Germany performing the kind of international role that this administration and previous ones have hoped it would," says Tilford, the economist in Britain.
 "That's not going to happen.
 Germany's slashing its defense budget."

-Still, Merkel's visit does signal that the Obama administration, after concentrating on non-European matters such as Afghanistan and China, may be drawing closer to its European allies, says Kupchan, the former National Security Council official.
+But Merkel's visit and the red-carpet treatment she's receiving does signal that the Obama administration, after concentrating on non-European matters such as Afghanistan and China, may be drawing closer to its European allies, says Kupchan, the former National Security Council official.